Korsvik

-Korsvik (former: Korsvig) is an urban area in Kristiansand municipality in Agder county, Norway.
+Korsvik is an urban area in Kristiansand Municipality in Agder county, Norway.
 The urban area is located on the east side of the Topdalsfjorden, about 9 km east of the city center of Kristiansand.
 It is located in the districts of Søm and Randesund, south of the European route E18 highway and the Varodd Bridge.
-The 7.22 km2 village has a population (2016) of 16,820 which gives the village a population density of 2330 PD/km2.
+The 8.23 km2 village has a population (2025) of and a population density of 2405 PD/km2.